lucasbrodo/lucasbrodo/README.md

 ### Hello 👋

 > *Master Student in Robotics with a minor in Photonics at [EPFL](https://www.epfl.ch/).
-Currently working at [Rolex](https://www.rolex.com/) ⌚ as a Mechatronics Engineer Intern.
-Incoming Robotics Research Intern in legged robotics at [CERN](https://home.cern/) ➰. *
+Currently working at [CERN](https://home.cern/) to develop advanced control algorithms for radiation inspection.

 ### Connect with me: